department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/Go-Live-Approval-Template.md

 ---
 name: Go-Live Approval Template
 about: Template for Going LIVE with a new Feature
 title: Go-Live Approval Request - Feature Name
-labels: front-end, content, qa
+labels: content, front-end
-assignees: dumathane, BeccaTupaj, b-rocha, rtwell
+assignees: b-rocha, BeccaTupaj, dumathane, rtwell

 ---

 ## Feature requesting LIVE launch
 <!-- Which feature is ready to go LIVE? -->
 As a VAHB Mobile App Experience Team, I believe my feature: Feature Name, is ready for user release.